 Mathematics at North Fawdon Primary School

-‘The national curriculum for mathematics (2014) aims to ensure that all pupils:
+The National curriculum for mathematics (2014) aims to ensure that all pupils:

-- become fluent in the fundamentals of mathematics
+- Become fluent in the fundamentals of mathematics

-- can reason mathematically
+- Can reason mathematically

-- solve problems by applying their mathematics
+- Solve problems by applying their mathematics.

-At North Fawdon Primary School we are committed to ensuring that all children secure key number facts at, or before age-related expectations, including their times tables and number bonds.
+At North Fawdon Primary School, we are committed to ensuring that all children secure key number facts at, or before age-related expectations, including their times tables and number bonds.
 We believe that this will support them in becoming fluent and confident at mental calculations.
 Through regular investigation work, children are also given the opportunity to apply their knowledge and reasoning skills, whilst becoming resilient and successful problem-solvers.

 Misconceptions and gaps are also addressed in these sessions.
-Within the daily maths lesson, ‘Maths Master’ and ‘Digging Deeper’ challenges are provided to stretch and challenge all abilities and ensure exposure to a ‘mastery curriculum’.
-Children are also given regular opportunities in the classroom to be Maths Leaders, supporting, teaching and feeding-back to their peers about their learning.
+Within the daily Maths lesson, challenges are provided to stretch and challenge all abilities and ensure exposure to a ‘mastery curriculum’.
+Children are also given regular opportunities in the classroom to be Maths Leaders, supporting, teaching and feeding back to their peers about their learning.

-We also place great importance upon spoken language within maths lessons and key vocabulary is modelled and shared explicitly, with the expectation that children use this when talking about their maths.
+We also place great importance upon spoken language within Maths lessons and key vocabulary is modelled and shared explicitly, with the expectation that children use this when talking about their maths.